grtangu/firstgitrepo/readme.md

 2.second you are pushing your changes from local to remote. git push -u origin main

+git fetch vs git pull
+git fetch ==> it will connect to remote repository and show the changes/differences from local to remote and it won't fetch the changes from remote to local git pull ==> it will pull the changes from remote repository to local

 ========================= Git commands start here ==============